-- Sequential colors are best for continuous natural phenomena models such as as heat diffusion in physics or fire in earth sciences. - Divergent colors are useful for highlighting a middle value in a model.
-It can be also applied to the heat diffusion model if the goal is to highlight the middle temperature. - Qualitative colors are best for choosing colors in models where color denotes category and not value. - For agents that cover large areas avoid strong colors and try to use pastel colors.
-However, for a low number of small isolated agents try to use strong colors such as such a accent. - The main goal is to avoid having a large area covered with agents with a bright color and or having small areas having a muted pastel color. - If you are coloring both turtles and patches, make sure they have different ranges of hue, saturation and value.
-E.g. Use different hues of pastel for patches and accent for turtles
+- For agents that cover large areas avoid strong colors and try to use pastel colors.
+However, for a few small isolated agents try to use strong colors such as such an accent. - The main goal is to avoid having a large area covered with agents with a bright color and or having small areas having a muted pastel color.
+If you are coloring both turtles and patches, make sure they have different ranges of hue, saturation and value.
+For example, use different hues of pastel for patches and accent for turtles.